 Make sure to include these in the job requirements, but don’t get your hopes up; most applicants will skim over soft skills and simply consider how much experience they need, then apply directly.

 You’ll want to check the credentials and job history of your favorite candidates prior to the main interview, as some people will still apply (and might be worth considering!
 Don’t discount anyone because they’re not your typical applicant).
 A good way is to send them a problem scenario beforehand and eliminate weaker candidates based on their answers.
-This saves you from spending an hour or more interviewing them, maybe even liking them, only to discover they’re not qualified to run HVAC performance tests.
+This saves you from spending an hour or more interviewing them and discovering they’re not qualified to run HVAC performance tests.

-During the interview: What to ask a building maintenance applicant
+During the interview: What to ask a Building Maintenance Job Applicant

-One mistake some managers make is using the interview time to go through the applicant’s CV, bit by bit.
-At this point, you should already be certain that they’re capable of doing the job.
+One mistake some managers or owners make is using the interview time to review the applicant’s CV in detail.
+At this point, you should already be certain that they’re capable of doing the job you’re hiring for.

 The interview’s purpose is to find out if they’re the right person for doing the job.
-It’s great to start off by asking them about their previous experience, but the goal should be to gauge what their behavior was like on the job, how they related to other employees and the manager or owner, and whether they were able to align themselves with the company brand.
+It’s great to start off by asking them about their previous experience, but the goal should be to gauge what their behavior was like on the job, how they related to other employees, and whether they were able to align themselves with the company brand.

-A building maintenance technician interview can be divided into 3 main parts:
+A building maintenance technician interview can be divided into three main parts:

 No matter how skilled a technician is, the plain truth is that no one likes to work with a jerk and absolutely no one wants to hire one.
 To get around this, you need to put yourself in the customers’ shoes and decide if this is the kind of person you’d want working in your home or business premise.